crcx/nga-c/sdk/Naje.md

         data(xt)
 ````

 For assembler directives we have a single handler.
-There are currently three
+There are currently four
 directives; one for setting the **output** filename, one for inlining data,
-and one for enabling packing multiple instructions per cell.
+and two for enabling or disabling packing multiple instructions per cell.

 ````
 def handle_directive(line):
-    global output
+    global output, packed
     parts = line.split()
     token = line[0:2]
     if token == '.o':